-Round 1-Saturday, July 29, 2017–7 PM Same time as the round of the US Open.
+Round 1-Saturday, August 3, 2019–7 PM Same time as round of the US Open.

-Round 2-Sunday, July 30, 2017–12:00 Noon.
+Round 2-Sunday, August 4, 2019–12:00 Noon.

-Round 3-Sunday, July 30, 2017–7 PM Same time as the round of the US Open.
+Round 3-Sunday, August 4, 2019–7 PM Same time as round of the US Open.

-Round 4-Monday, July 31, 2017–12:00 Noon.
+Round 4-Monday, August 5, 2019–12:00 Noon.

-Round 5-Monday, July 31, 2017–7 PM Same time as the round of the US Open.
+Round 5-Monday, August 5, 2019–7 PM Same time as round of the US Open.

-Round 6-Tuesday, August 1, 2017–10 AM.
+Round 6-Tuesday, August 6, 2019–10 AM.

-National Girls Awards Ceremony – Tuesday, August 1, 2017–4 PM.
+WIM Ruth Haring National Girls Awards Ceremony – Tuesday, August 6, 2019–4 PM.

 Players are required to play all six rounds.
-Players unable to play because of illness or other emergency must notify the TD staff so that the host state’s alternate can be substituted.
+Players unable to play because of illness or other emergency must notify the TD staff so that the host state’s alternate can be substituted if needed.
 Players who withdraw or are expelled forfeit all prizes.
 Each player is required to furnish a complete and legible scoresheet at the conclusion of each round.
 The time control will be 90 minutes per player with a 30-second increment added after each move.
 This event will be FIDE rated.

 During the Opening Ceremony, each participant will receive a Gold Medallion provided by US Chess.
 Cash Prizes and gift certificates are awarded during the Closing Ceremony.
 Cash prizes are given for the purpose of reimbursing players for expenses incurred in the participation of this tournament.
 Players must complete all six rounds and be in attendance to receive their prizes.

 1st place – $800, 2nd Place – $500, 3rd Place – $400, 4th Place – $300, 5th Place-$200.
-All players tied for 5th Place will receive a minimum of $200.
+If players are tied for 5th all will receive $100.

 State Affiliate versus State Affiliate Championship

 There are three special tournaments running concurrently at the US Open.
-Besides the National Girls Tournament of Champions, we also have the GM Denker Tournament of High School Champions, and the Dewain Barber Tournament of K-8 Champions.
+Besides the WIM Ruth Haring National Girls Tournament of Champions, we also have the GM Denker Tournament of High School Champions, and the Dewain Barber Tournament of K-8 Champions.
 This year we will recognize those State Affiliates whose representatives had the highest combined score.
 Gift Certificates will be awarded to each player from the three highest scoring State Affiliates (open to all State Affiliates).
-In addition, Gift Certificates will be given to each player of the top State Affiliate whose average rating of its players is U2100, U1900 or U1700.
+In addition, Gift Certificates will be given to each player of the top State Affiliate whose average rating of its players is U2100, U1900 or U1600.
 State Affiliates must have at least two players from the three events listed above to be eligible for team prizes.
 If the host State Affiliate has two representatives for any of the three events, only the primary representatives’ scores will count for purposes of the State Affiliate team totals.